Get a demo

 FAQs on Zero-Trust Printing

 There is a lot of work going on in the background to ensure printing is fully implemented in a zero-trust environment.
-With born-in-the-cloud print infrastructure platforms, persistent security and exhaustive maintenance systems are required.
-Through zero trust data protection (at rest, in transit and in use) and privileged access, zero trust printing becomes possible.
+Born-in-the-cloud print infrastructure requires persistent and proactive security protocols.
+They also come with exhaustive system maintenance requirements.
+Extensive data protection (at rest, in transit, and in use) and privileged access to print devices make zero-trust printing possible.

 Final Points

-At Y Soft, we've helped lay the fears of the cloud being an unsecure environment to rest by making sure our devices, services and solutions operate in a zero-trust environment.
+At Y Soft, we've helped lay the fears of the cloud being an unsecure environment to rest by making sure our devices, services, and solutions operate in a zero-trust manner.
 This ensures that data, in motion, at rest, and at use, remains secure and encrypted.

-If you’re building a roadmap for implementing zero trust security measures into your IT systems, consider adding Y Soft’s born-in-the-cloud multi-tenant print infrastructure platform into the mix to leverage the many upsides there are in a safer print environment.
+If you’re implementing zero trust security measures into your IT systems, consider adding Y Soft’s born-in-the-cloud multi-tenant SAFEQ Cloud platform into the mix.
+That way, you can leverage the many upsides there are in a safer, properly protected print environment.

-With more and more businesses switching to cloud services, turning your print over to the cloud is a great way to prepare for the future while keeping your data safe.
+With more businesses switching to cloud services, moving your print to the cloud is a great way to prepare for the future while keeping your data safe.

-Secure cloud print services are designed to take infrastructure and security maintenance out of your hands and your hair.
-To learn more about what that means or how it relates to printing security and compliance, listen to our podcast episode, where we sit down with Chris Bilello of HP.
+Solution providers design secure cloud print services to take infrastructure and security maintenance out of your hands.
+Learn more about what that means in our podcast episode where we sit down with Chris Bilello of HP (now with Konica Minolta).

 Listen to the podcast episode